Linux-RISC/Sungrow-Meter-cheater/README.md

 ----------
 #### 2022-10-09 Update
-Just use the script teaser.sh to read the requests from the the inverter and answer using false data.
+Just use the script cheater.sh to read the requests from the the inverter and answer using false data.
 I need to know what data is every MODBUS holding register:

 ```
-pi@raspberrypi:~ $ ./teaser.sh
+pi@raspberrypi:~ $ ./cheater.sh
 answering to fe03003f0001a009
 answering to fe03016400081020
 answering to fe03000a000c71c2